top of page

 Jennifer Prestridge

-Movement & Recorder
+Recorder

 BME, Henderson State University, MME, University of Oklahoma

-Jennifer K. Prestridge has taught music to Kindergarten through 5th grade students in Las Vegas, Nevada for the past 27 years and is currently the Music Specialist at Gilbert Academy of Creative Arts.
+Jennifer K. Prestridge has taught music to Kindergarten through 5th grade students in Las Vegas, Nevada for the past 28 years and is currently the Music Specialist at Gilbert Academy of Creative Arts.
 Gilbert’s performing ensembles were featured performers at the AOSA National Conference in 2019.
 Jennifer is a certified Teacher-Educator in movement and recorder for AOSA and teaches at several courses across the country.
-She regularly presents sessions on arts integration, music and movement at conferences and workshops at the district and national levels.
+She regularly presents sessions on arts integration, music, and movement at conferences and workshops at the district and national levels.
 She has also served as the chair of the Clark County Nevada Orff Festival and her arrangements, compositions, and choreography have been featured in multiple festivals.

 Jennifer P.